-

 14. Are there specific data protection regulations covering telemedicine (outside the context of using a digital health app) in your jurisdiction?
 If so, please summarise what they are.

-The GDPR and the Austrian Data Protection Act apply to to the processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system.
-The Austrian Telecommunications Act 2021 applies to the processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form in the context of electronic communication.
+The GDPR and the Austrian Data Protection Act apply to the processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system.
+The Austrian Telecommunications Act 2021 The Austrian Telecommunications Act 2021 (TKG 2021) governs the provision of electronic communications networks and services within Austria, and it also addresses the confidentiality of communications and data protection.